Cool Stars 23

 Deadline for splinter session proposals is November 3rd, 2025.
 Instructions for splinter proposal submissions can be found at this Google Form.

-We plan to announce accepted splinter sessions by mid-December, 2026, and will provide links to your splinter session website for attendees to submit contributions to your splinter as soon as possible.
+We plan to announce accepted splinter sessions by mid-December January, 2026, and will provide links to your splinter session website for attendees to submit contributions to your splinter as soon as possible.